Defense Superior Service Medal: Criteria

-The Defense Superior Service Medal is the United States Department of Defense's second-highest non-combat related military award and it is the second-highest joint service decoration.
-The Defense Superior Service Medal is awarded by the Secretary of Defense to members of the United States Armed Forces who have rendered superior meritorious service while serving in a position of great responsibility.
-This service must be as part of a joint activity.
+The Defense Superior Service Medal is the United States Department of Defense's second-highest non-combat-related military award and the second-highest joint service decoration.
+It is given by the Secretary of Defense to members of the United States Armed Forces who render superior meritorious service in a position of great responsibility.
+This service must be part of a joint activity.
 The award is generally for a period of time exceeding 12 months and encompassing an entire joint assignment.
-Service members assigned to or attached to a Joint Task Force as individuals, not members of a specific military service's unit, can be eligible for the DSSM.
-The DSSM has also been awarded to a small cohort of U.S. military officers serving as astronauts for service leading up to and during Space Shuttle missions carrying classified and unclassified Department of Defense payloads.
-In these cases, the 12 month time period was considered to include the training period prior to that actual space flight, said training which typically exceeded a year in duration.
+Service members assigned to or attached to a Joint Task Force as individuals, not members of a specific military service's unit, can be eligible.
+It has also been awarded to a small cohort of U.S. military officers serving as astronauts for service leading up to and during Space Shuttle missions carrying classified and unclassified Department of Defense payloads.
+In these cases, the 12-month time period was considered to include the training period prior to that flight, which typically exceeded a year in duration.

 Members of service-specific units are eligible for awards of personal decorations from their parent service.
-The Defense Superior Service Medal is specifically intended to recognize exceptionally superior service, and to honor an individual's accomplishments over a sustained period.
-Joint or Department of Defense awards, including the Defense Superior Service Medal, may be awarded posthumously.
+The DSSM specifically recognizes exceptionally superior service, and to honor a person's accomplishments over a sustained period.
+Joint or Department of Defense awards, including the DSSM, may be awarded posthumously.

 Appearance

-At the time of creation of the Defense Superior Service Medal it was decided that it would be obtained at the lowest possible cost and with as little involvement as possible.
-For these reasons, and because it would rank just below the Defense Distinguished Service Medal for similar service, it was decided to use the same design as the Defense Distinguished Service Medal.
-The difference is that it is finished in silver rather than gold and the inscriptions on the reverse of the medal are appropriately modified.
+At its time of creation, it was decided the DSSM would be obtained at the lowest possible cost and with as little involvement as possible.
+For these reasons, and because it would rank just below the Defense Distinguished Service Medal for similar service, it was decided to use the same design as the Defense Distinguished Service Medal, finished in silver rather than gold, and with the inscriptions on the medal's reverse appropriately modified.